-That's why, today, I'm reminding you: Foot pain is never normal!
+That's why, today, we want to give you an important reminder: Foot pain is never normal!
 And waiting to treat the pain in your feet will cause your condition to worsen.
 But that doesn't mean foot pain isn't common.
 In fact, the American Podiatric Medical Association thinks that 75% of Americans experience foot pain at some point in their lives.

 Now, foot pain comes from so many causes.
 And triggers so many symptoms.
-That's why people always ask me about the top foot problems I see in my Houston podiatry office.
-And here's what I tell them.
+That's why people always ask us, what does a podiatrist treat?
+Amd what are the most common foot problems we see each day?
+Here's what we tell them?

-7 Common Foot Problems in My Houston Podiatry Office (and what to do about them)
+What Does a Podiatrist Treat?
+7 Common Foot (and what to do about them)

-Why am I telling you about the top reasons people come to see me?
-Well, like I said earlier, many of my patients delay seeking treatment.
-So, if I want you to read this list carefully.
-And, if any of the symptoms sound familiar, come see me for help right away.
+Why are we telling you about the top reasons people come to see our podiatrist in Houston?
+Well, as we said earlier, many patients delay seeking treatment.
+So we want you to read this list carefully.
+And, if any of the symptoms sound familiar, come see us for help right away.